dasmithii/RCRand/README.md

 ### RCRand
 After struggling with a race condition issue for an hour or two, I decided to make use of this wonderful unpredictability that is shared resource mutation.

 Here's the (summarized) algorithm.
 It's analogous to a busload of monkeys frenzying over a lego structure, where monkeys are worker threads and lego structure represents memory contents.
 As they chaotically rearrange blocks, snapshots are taken periodically and translated into integral form.
-For all practical purposes, these are random.
+For all practical purposes, these are random numbers.